Fostering Ingenuity and Curiosity

 partner with local schools to organize charity events for STEM supplies

-expand our reach to low income communities that lack STEM resources necessary for students to thrive through our free classes and activities
+expand our reach to low-income communities that lack STEM resources

 why is stem education important?

 The U.S. Department of Education states: